 A growing number of Connecticut towns, including Branford, Cheshire, Granby, Essex, Greenwich, Manchester, Plainville, Roxbury, Watertown, and Woodbridge have adopted bans or restrictions on glyphosate use.
 The state also has Public Act 09-56 to eliminate the use pesticides in K-8 schools.

 - North Miami, Florida – City Council approved a plan calling for the gradual reduction of pesticide use on city property and a study on alternative pesticides.

 - South Portland, Maine – Passed a pesticide plan that discourages property owners from using certain pesticides and herbicides.

 New Jersey has State and local ordinances encouraging Integrated Pest Management programs to eliminate or drastically reduce the use of pesticides.
 At least 15 city school districts and over a dozen other parks and recreation departments in the state have enacted IPM programs.

 New York’s Park and Recreation Department has measures to eliminate or reduce pesticide and herbicide use in areas under its control.

-- Cuyahoga County, Oregon – Local ordinance prohibits the use of pesticides on county-owned land, and established the adoption of an Integrated Pest Management program for county-owned properties.
+- Cuyahoga County, Ohio – Local ordinance prohibits the use of pesticides on county-owned land, and established the adoption of an Integrated Pest Management program for county-owned properties.